00

 In this email marketing automation workflow, you can also continue to engage customers post-launch with follow-up content, offers, and updates, maintaining the interest and momentum of your launch.

-Segment your customers based on below categories to launch a tailored product launch campaign.
+Segment your customers based on the categories below to launch a tailored product launch campaign.

 • Existing customers